the password manager

 the master key.

-| system | account | master password | recovery | export format | payment |
+| system | account | master password | recovery | export format | payment | breach exposure |

-| 1Password | required | yes (KDF-protected) | recovery kit + secret key | proprietary 1pux | card · subscription |
+| 1Password | required | yes (KDF-protected) | recovery kit + secret key | proprietary 1pux | card · subscription | marketplace cloudflare incident (2023) |

-| Bitwarden | required | yes (KDF-protected) | emergency contact | json (cleartext) | card · subscription |
+| Bitwarden | required | yes (KDF-protected) | emergency contact | json (cleartext) | card · subscription | custodial · subpoenable |

-| Apple iCloud Keychain | apple id required | device passcode | apple-mediated | none (locked-in) | bundled w/ icloud |
+| Apple iCloud Keychain | apple id required | device passcode | apple-mediated | none (locked-in) | bundled w/ icloud | custodial · subpoenable |

-| self-hosted KeePassXC | none | yes (file passphrase) | you keep the file | kdbx (open) | free · self-managed |
+| self-hosted KeePassXC | none | yes (file passphrase) | you keep the file | kdbx (open) | free · self-managed | only what you leak |

-| oc vault | none (wallet is identity) | none (BIP-322 sign-on) | your wallet | .lock envelope (open) | sats · lightning · one-time |
+| oc vault | none (wallet is identity) | none (BIP-322 sign-on) | your wallet | .lock envelope (open) | sats · lightning · no card on file | cryptographically impossible |

 Your wallet derives your device key locally.
 OC never sees the wallet, has no recovery backdoor, cannot leak what it does not hold.